salimaammarr/SOEN-343---Bike/README.md

 - **Spring Boot 3.4** - A Java framework that simplifies the development of production-ready applications
 - **Spring Security** - A powerful authentication and access-control framework for Java applications
 - **Spring Data JPA** - A framework that simplifies database operations using Java Persistence API
-- **H2 Database** - A lightweight, in-memory database perfect for development and testing
+- **Supabase (PostgreSQL)** - A cloud-based PostgreSQL database with built-in authentication and real-time features
 - **JWT (JSON Web Tokens)** - A secure way to transmit information between parties as a JSON object
 - **Maven** - A build automation tool used primarily for Java projects to manage dependencies and build processes